Schedule 1 Chemicals

-- The quantities of each Schedule 2 and 3 chemicals produced, processed, consumed, imported and exported; and
+- The quantities of each Schedule 2 chemical produced, processed, consumed, imported and exported;

-- A quantitative specification of import an export for each country and chemical involved.
-In relation to transfers of scheduled chemicals to or from States not Party, the First Review Conference recalled the prohibitions on any such transfers of Schedule 1 chemicals and, since 29 April 2000, of Schedule 2 chemicals and urged all States Parties to fully and effectively implement these prohibitions, including by enacting the necessary legislation, and to share experiences about the implementation of these provisions.
+- A quantitative specification of import and export for each country and chemical involved.
+In relation to transfers of scheduled chemicals to or from States not Party, the First Review Conference recalled the prohibitions, since 29 April 2000, of Schedule 2 chemicals and urged all States Parties to fully and effectively implement these prohibitions, including by enacting the necessary legislation, and to share experiences about the implementation of these provisions.